“See, we do let gay men donate blood,” says Canadian Blood Services after quarantine forces thousands to be celibate for a year - The Beaverton

 “See, we do let gay men donate blood,” says Canadian Blood Services after quarantine forces thousands to be celibate for a year

-– Health Canada and Canadian Services bragged this morning that their controversial ban on accepting blood donations from who have sex with men (MSM) “is basically no big deal” now that lockdowns have forced thousands of Gay, Bisexual and Pansexual men to live a celibate lifestyle.
+– Health and Canadian Services bragged this morning that their controversial ban on accepting blood donations from who have sex with men (MSM) “is basically no big deal” now that lockdowns have forced thousands of Gay, Bisexual and Pansexual men to live a celibate lifestyle.

 “Looks like that problem just solved itself,” said CBS’ spokesperson Alice Hoff.
 “All took was a global that forced everyone to stay 6 feet apart from people not in their household and bam!
 Problem solved.”